Documentation

 }

-You can also configure endpoints through the Archivist GUI (press Z to open, then use the settings/database panel).
-The mod supports multiple endpoints simultaneously, including REST APIs, Discord bots, MongoDB, PostgreSQL, and SQLite adapters.
+You can also configure endpoints through the Archivist GUI (open the GUI, then use the settings/database panel).
+The mod supports multiple endpoints simultaneously.

-When autoPush is enabled on an endpoint (or autoUploadOnLog is true globally), data is automatically sent each time you disconnect from a server, subject to the confidence threshold.
+When autoPush is enabled, data is automatically sent each time you disconnect from a server, subject to the confidence threshold.
 Failed pushes are queued and retried on the next successful push.

 API Reference